python/cpython/Doc/extending/extending.rst

 It returns ``NULL`` (the error indicator for functions returning object pointers) if an error is detected in the argument list, relying on the exception set by :c:func:`PyArg_ParseTuple`.
-Otherwise the string value of the argument has been copied to the local variable :c:data:`command`.
-This is a pointer assignment and you are not supposed to modify the string to which it points (so in Standard C, the variable :c:data:`command` should properly be declared as ``const char *command``).
+Otherwise the string value of the argument has been copied to the local variable :c:data:`!command`.
+This is a pointer assignment and you are not supposed to modify the string to which it points (so in Standard C, the variable :c:data:`!command` should properly be declared as ``const char *command``).

 The next statement is a call to the Unix function :c:func:`system`, passing it